yasinxdxd/typst-practise/math.typ

 $\
 in which $S d_(bold(theta)) (circle.filled.tiny)$ is the semantic decoder network with parameter set $bold(theta)$, $D e_(bold(delta)) (circle.filled.tiny)$ is the decrypt network with parameter set $bold(delta)$ and $C d_(bold(chi)) (circle.filled.tiny)$ is the channel decoder network with parameter set $bold(chi)$.
 Moreover, it is straightforward that Alice and Bob utilize the same key processing network $K_(bold(kappa)) (circle.filled.tiny)$ to obtain the same session key in the symmetric  encryption.

-The atacker Eve eavesdrops on the open wireless channel, intercepting the transmitted signal $macron(bold("y"))$.
+The attacker Eve eavesdrops on the open wireless channel, intercepting the transmitted signal $macron(bold("y"))$.
 As the session key $bold("k")$ secretly shared between legitimate users is inaccessible, Eve replaces it with a random number $bold("r")$ to reconstruct the original message as
 $
   macron(bold("m")) = S d_(dash(bold(theta))) (D e_(dash(bold(delta))) (C d_(dash(bold(chi))) (hat(bold("y"))), bold("r"))).
 $\
 It is noteworthy that despite the similar network structure between Bob and Eve, the parameter sets differ due to Eve's absence from the joint training between Alice and Bob.

-= Propesed SecreDSC System
+= Proposed SecreDSC System

 This section presents the basic model of the proposed semantic communication system SecureDSC, including the composition of the network layers and the procedures of encryption and decryption.
 We then  discuss the design of loss function and the adversarial training process that provides the confidentiality protection of transmitted messages.